Universal quantification

 In mathematical logic, a universal quantification is a type of quantifier, a logical constant which is interpreted as "given any", "for all", "for every", or "given an arbitrary element".
 It expresses that a predicate can be satisfied by every member of a domain of discourse.
 In other words, it is the predication of a property or relation to every member of the domain.
 It asserts that a predicate within the scope of a universal quantifier is true of every value of a predicate variable.

 It is usually denoted by the turned A (∀) logical operator symbol, which, when used together with a predicate variable, is called a universal quantifier ("∀x", "∀(x)", or sometimes by "(x)" alone).
 Universal quantification is distinct from existential quantification ("there exists"), which only asserts that the property or relation holds for at least one member of the domain.

-Quantification in general is covered in the article on quantification (logic).
 The universal quantifier is encoded as in Unicode, and as \forall in LaTeX and related formula editors.